rcraig12/fmcapi/README.md

-# FMC API Client
+# FMC Client

-Package for connecting to a Cisco FMC and managing it using the API endpoints it has available.
+Package for connecting to a Cisco Firepower Management Console and managing it using the API endpoints that it has available.

 ## Installation

-`npm install fmcapi --save`
+`npm install fmcclient --save`

 ## Description